protocol/launchpad/content/en/resources/github-guide/index.md

 * Click submit Issue and you can go back the the issues tab and see it on the list!

 Now the team who maintains that repo can see any problems you want to report, assign, and track who can see it.
 You will also get e-mail notifications for any responses people have to you.
-Using `@username` will notify a particular person.
+Using `@username` in a comment in an Issue or PR will notify a particular person.

 ![Issues Tab](issue-5.png)